-Konica Minolta's Dynamic Digital Radiography (DDR), has received 510(k) clearance from the US Food and Drug Administration.
-DDR represents the next evolution in X-ray imaging with the ability to capture movement in a single exam and is a fundamental change in the way clinicians can utilize radiography.
+Konica Minolta Healthcare Americas Inc. announced that its Dynamic Digital Radiography (DDR) technology, introduced at the 2018 Radiological Society of North America (RSNA) annual meeting, has received 510(k) clearance from the U.S. Food and Drug Administration (FDA).
+The company says DDR represents the next evolution in X-ray imaging with the ability to capture movement in a single exam and is a fundamental change in the way clinicians can utilize radiography.

 The fax machine was initially introduced by Xerox in 1966, revolutionizing everyday communications.
 By the 1980s, this technology was ubiquitous, a fax machine in offices and homes worldwide.
 Almost 40 years later, the communications industry has significantly evolved, the fax machine is obsolete and Xerox is a non-player in the communications world.
 The Xerox example provides an important lesson to the technology industry.

 Uniting the Full Continuum of Care for the Individual: Why Digital Technologies Must Embrace Holistic Patient Engagement